 Does Medicare cover bed alarms ?

-If your loved one is a wanderer, if they need help getting out of bed, or just to make you aware that you may need to check on them in a few minutes, bed alarms can discreetly let you know that your loved one is on the move.
+If your loved one is a wanderer, if they need help getting out of bed, or just so that you aware that you may need to check on them in a few minutes, bed alarms can discreetly let you know that your loved one is on the move.

 What helps even more is to know how you are going to pay for a bed alarm…..